ewfx/gaidp-singularity-squad/README.md

 **Frontend**

-- Built using Streamlit (or React, if configured) to allow document and CSV uploads, validation display, and anomaly review
+- Built using flask templates to allow document and CSV uploads, validation display, and anomaly review

 ---